|

 Tulip Snails,

-and so many more predatory snails are generally large enough to
+predatory snails are generally large enough to be seen and

-be seen and best removed physically if/when detected if causing
+best removed physically if/when detected if causing

 trouble.
-Do be on the look-out for their egg masses and remove
+Do be on the look-out for their egg masses and

-these promptly as well.
+remove these promptly as well.

-Shown: At left a really big Limpet, Lottia
+Shown: At left a really big Limpet,

-gigantea off the coast in
+Lottia gigantea off the coast in San Diego,

-San Diego, Calif.
+Calif.

-Below: A Sundial Snail… common predator
+Below: A Sundial Snail common predator

 hitchhiker on Zoanthids.